Cleazyy/gmod-addon-generator/README.md

 - Move the file in your addons folder.

 ### Usage:
-- Double click on the file and answer the questions.
+- Double click on the file.
+- Answer the questions.